Scope

 This engagement is not defined by size.
 It depends on where work enters and priorities are shaped.

 It does not require organizational restructuring.
-The operating model governs execution rules, not reporting lines.
+The operating model governs how execution is handled, not how the organization is structured.